vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 This is **pretty verbose** and that's why it is recommended to use [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to make this **completely automatic**: the plugin generates the routes with the symbols and loaders.
 It will also setup the navigation guard when creating the router instance.
 When using the plugin, any page component with **named exports will be marked** with a symbol to pick up any possible loader in a navigation guard.
 The navigation guard checks every named export for loaders and _load_ them.

-When using vue router named views, each named view can have their own loader but note any navigation to the route will trigger **all loaders from all page components**.
+When using vue router named views, each named view can have their own loaders but note any navigation to the route will trigger **all loaders from all page components**.

 Note: with unplugin-vue-router, a named view can be declared by appending `@name` at the end of the file name: